Why I’m Not Watching the Bachelor this Year

 Reality t.v. is tricky sometimes, because non-scripted shows give off a sense of authenticity- the same type we experience in real life.
 Despite personally never knowing any of the girls who appeared on the show, I always got the sense that I knew them in a way.
 Maybe because the show moves SO fast with girls falling in love with the Bachelor over a couple of months.
 Or it may be how much personal information gets shared on the show- like, really personal information.
 These girls open up their lives for America to watch, by talking about their biggest insecurities, hardships and secrets in life.
 When you know THAT many personal things about somebody, it’s not hard to feel like you know them really well.
 And that’s exactly what makes watching the Bachelor SO fun.
 Everybody feels like they’re entitled to knowing what’s best for the Bachelor- which girls to keep another week, and which to send home over our perceived idea that we actually know these girls well- and know them well enough to make up our minds about them.

 Well, in case nobody’s told you: you DON’T know the girls on the show.
 They might not be strangers to you, but that doesn’t mean you know them for who they are off the show, and outside of social media.
-That is like .001% of a person’s life- the rest we are not seeing from our t.v. screens on Monday nights.
+That is like .001% of a person’s life- the rest we don’t get to see from our t.v. screens on Monday nights.

 I’ll admit, it’s fun debating with friends over which girls should be sent home each week, and which contestant should be picked in the end.
 But I can’t count how many times I’ve heard that a certain contestant isn’t compatible with the Bachelor so they “better get sent home”.
 Does any of this seem wrong to you?
 That we somehow believe we, sitting on our couches at home, are better at picking a wife for the Bachelor than the Bachelor himself?
 The Bachelor who is spending time with the contestants in real life?
 Makes zero sense- zinch, nada, none.